Spin-orbit interaction in tubular prismatic nanowires: Results

 As the shell thickness $d$ increases while the intermixing length $r$ is kept constant, the wave functions spread and the overlap with the region where the SOI coefficients are nonzero reduces.
-At the same time, the distinction between corner and side states vanishes, the energy gap between these groups of states decreases, and wide shells lose the properties of a prismatic structure, approaching the behavior of a cylindrical tube \cite{Sitek16,Sitek19}.
+At the same time, the distinction between corner and side states vanishes \red{and} the energy gap between these groups of states decreases. \red{Wide} shells lose the properties of a prismatic structure, approaching the behavior of cylindrical tubes \cite{Sitek16,Sitek19}.
 The result is a gradual drop of the SOI effect, as seen in Figs.\ \ref{fig:soi_hex_th}(b) and \ref{fig:soi_hex_th}(c).
-In particular, for an 18-nm-wide shell [Fig.\ \ref{fig:soi_hex_th}(c)], the energy dispersions resemble the parabolic form \green{obtained} in the absence of SOI [Fig.\ \ref{fig:energy_kz}(a)].
+In particular, for an 18-nm-wide shell [Fig.\ \ref{fig:soi_hex_th}(c)], the energy dispersions resemble the parabolic form \red{obtained} in the absence of SOI [Fig.\ \ref{fig:energy_kz}(a)].

 The impact of SOI is significantly amplified when the core material penetrates deeper into the shell.
 To illustrate this statement, in Fig.\ \ref{fig:soi_hex_r} we repeat the examples shown in Fig.\ \ref{fig:soi_hex_th}, but for the intermixing length equal to the shell width ($r=d$).
-In this case, the band offset potential gradient extends from the core-shell interface to the external shell boundary and the SOI coefficients are nonzero over the entire cross section, maximizing the area on which the spatial derivatives in Eq.\ (\ref{alpha_xy}) are nonzero, and thus the SOI contribution to the Hamiltonian in Eq.\ (\ref{HSOI}).
+In this case, the band-offset potential gradient extends from the core-shell interface to the external shell boundary and the SOI coefficients are nonzero over the entire cross section, maximizing the area on which the spatial derivatives in Eq.\ (\ref{alpha_xy}) are nonzero \red{as well as their values}, and thus the SOI contribution to the Hamiltonian in Eq.\ (\ref{HSOI}).
 In addition, the tilted potential effectively narrows the shell by shifting the wave functions to the outer regions and modifying the electron distributions.
 As a result, for all three shell widths studied the SOI effects are more pronounced than in Fig.\ \ref{fig:soi_hex_th}.
-In particular, the impact on the corner-localized states is significantly larger, the shift in the $\pm k_z$ directions is considerable, such that the lowest corner states become non-monotonic functions for both $k_z<0$ and $k_z>0$, the energy splittings at finite $k_z$ are more significant, and the states $l=3$ and $l=4$ cross.
+In particular, the impact on the corner-localized states is significantly larger, the shift in the $\pm k_z$ directions is considerable, such that the lowest corner states become non-monotonic functions for both $k_z<0$ and $k_z>0$, the energy splittings at finite $k_z$ are more significant, and the states $l=3$ and $l=4$ cross \red{at much smaller $k_z$}.